dibadabir/Project3A23/README.md

 * Deployment

 ## 1. What does the business need?
 As mentioned earlier, the aim of this project is to analyse public opinion and gain a better understanding of their thoughts about AI.
+We identified categories in which AI is utilised and did some in-depth research about them.
-Moreover, can be a good practice for us to improve our skills,
+Moreover, this project is supposed to be a good practice for us to improve our skills, both technical and communicative skills.
+We were able to explore and develop a machine learning model whilst being exposed to diffrent platforms suh as google colab and pycharm.
+We

 ## Accessing files
 For speech to text audio files go to the following - [Web Scraping]()